gcc-mirror/gcc/gcc/config/arm/types.md

 ; mov_shift_reg      simple MOV instruction, shifted operand by a register.
 ; mul                integer multiply.
 ; muls               integer multiply, flag setting.
+; multiple           more than one instruction, candidate for future ;                    splitting, or better modeling.
 ; mvn_imm            inverting move instruction, immediate.
 ; mvn_reg            inverting move instruction, register.
 ; mvn_shift          inverting move instruction, shifted operand by a constant.
 ; mvn_shift_reg      inverting move instruction, shifted operand by a register.
+; no_insn            an insn which does not represent an instruction in the ;                    final output, thus having no impact on scheduling.
 ; rbit               reverse bits.
 ; rev                reverse bytes.
 ; sdiv               signed division.